Windfisch/rust-assert-no-alloc/README.md

 Note that calling `panic!()` itself can allocate memory.
 This can cause panics while panicking, an error considered fatal by rust.
 This crate prevents this from happening on its own panic by temporarily allowing allocations before calling `panic!()`.
 On foreign panics, however, this is not ensured.
-See See [here](examples/limitation_panic_while_forbidden.rs) for an example of this happening or run `cargo run --example limitation_panic_while_forbidden`.
+See [here](examples/limitation_panic_while_forbidden.rs) for an example of this happening or run `cargo run --example limitation_panic_while_forbidden`.